Internet Addiction Explained: An Emerging New Addiction

-Does being online give you a sense of well-being?
-Do you stay glued to your smartphone for most hours in a day?
-Notably, the urges to be online causes stress but you cannot stop it.
-You could be having a new form of addiction.
+Does being online gives a sense of well-being?
+Does staying glued to a smartphone takes one numerous hours in a day?
+Notably, the urges to be online causes stress but some people cannot stop it.
+These are the watning signs, that one could be having a new form of addiction.
 It is called Internet addiction (IA).
-Here, we take a closer look at this emerging disorder.
+Here, is a closer look at this emerging disorder.

 Internet addiction is an excessive or out-of-control use of the internet.
 In fact, the compulsive use continues to the degree that leads to marked distress in the users.
 Intense urges and an abnormal fetish for the online activities are its hallmarks.
 It has no apparent cause.
 Medications and psychological interventions may provide the relief.

 It is similar to an addiction to alcohol or a drug.
 But not all agree with this concept.
 There is an ongoing debate in the scientific community regarding its status as a separate disorder.
 Nonetheless, there is a well-defined disorder that is similar.
 They call it Problematic Computer Use.

 - Compulsive Internet Use

 Know The Difference Between Internet Addiction Signs And Symptoms

 There is a significant difference between internet addiction signs and symptoms.
 Actually, signs are the features you may notice in the affected person.
 However, symptoms are subjective experience of the difficulties during the course of an illness.
 Thus, to simplify the process of identification, some doctors may prefer to separate signs from the symptoms.